DataScience-Project-New-Group-4/Employee-Churn/README.md

 However, understanding and managing employee churn rate positively impacts business and workforce performance, growth and productivity as this would increase employee retention and ensure business continuity.
 For this project we would:
 1. Ascertain Key indicators of an employee leaving the organization.
-2. Predict why and when employees can most likely leave the organization.
+2. Predict why and when employees may most likely leave the organization.
 3. Recommend strategies to implore to ensure or improve employee retention

 **Dataset Used for this Project**